fiererlab/dada2_fiererlab/dada2_tutorial_16S.md

 assign names to our sequence variants.

 For the tutorial 16S, we will assign taxonomy with SILVA db v138.1, but you might want to use other databases for your data.
-This one includes species but be wary of species level assignments.
+We also include a second step to add species assignment based on exact matching.
+Be wary of species assignments with short amplicons.
 It’s always a good idea to BLAST your top ASVs of interest to confirm the taxonomy.
 Other options for 16S include Greengenes, GTDB, and RDP.
 Below are paths to some of the databases we use often.
 If you want to use SILVA for 18S instead of PR2, make sure you use the one that is suitable for 18S, which is different than the 16S one and is from release 132.
 Databases are periodically updated so make sure you check for new releases and use the latest versions.
 (If you are on your own computer you can download the database you need from this link
 <https://benjjneb.github.io/dada2/training.html>:)

 - 16S bacteria and archaea (SILVA db):